MediterraneaJS/MediterraneaJS/speakers/verena_brodbeck.md

 # Love at first language
 Experienced multilingual programmers seem to have a hard time with some of JS's concepts.
 For a beginner, new to any programming, it might be that exactely that allows for a special love story with JS.
-Using scope* as an example my talk will be about a late entrance to the world of programming, a love story by itself, and how the beginner’s ankle is different if not an adavantage to learn basic concepts of JS.
+Using scope as an example my talk will be about a late entrance to the world of programming, a love story by itself, and how the beginner’s angle is different if not an advantage to learn basic concepts of JS.

 [@viddity](https://twitter.com/viddity)